AseelAlasaad/data-structures-and-algorithms/javascript/linked-list/LinkedList.md

 in includes method the Big(o) equal n beacuse using while loop it take n time to execute.

+in insertBefore method the Big(o) equal n

+in insertAfter method the Big(o) equal n

+in kthFromEnd method the Big(o) equal n

 ## API
 <!-- Description of each method publicly available to your Linked List -->
 * insert: insert new node